 A probiotic Twist

 This recipe is delicious whether you ferment it or not.
 However, fermentation adds a tangy flavour dimension, so if you skip the fermentation then replace the starter culture with 2 tbsp of lemon juice or cider vinegar.

 - Miso: This is my favourite flavour addition.
-Either make your own or use live miso from the refrigerated section of your grocery store.
-The dip on the left hand side of the bowl below was made with miso.
+Either make your own or use live miso (affiliate link) from the refrigerated section of your grocery store.
+The dip on the left hand side of the bowl in the top picture was made with miso.

 - Dairy Culture: Any mesophilic (room temperature) dairy culture will work.
 Try milk kefir, buttermilk or whey.
 The bean dip on the right hand side of the bowl was made with whey.